-- 43. Brazil reported that since 1 January 2016, it has received several MAP request from taxpayers relating to transfer pricing cases and that it has not denied access to MAP on the basis that these cases concerned transfer pricing cases. - 44.
-All peers that provided input indicated not being aware of a denial of access to MAP by Brazil on the basis that the case concerned was a transfer pricing case. - 45.
-One peer noted that Brazil's updated MAP profile showed that Brazil has worked in seeking improvement in giving access to MAP in transfer pricing cases.
-The peer appreciated this effort that will certainly contribute to increase the number of transfer pricing MAP cases solved.
+- Brazil reported that in the period 1 January 2016-31 December 2018, it has not denied access to MAP on the basis that the case concerned a transfer pricing case. - All peers that provided input indicated that they are not aware of a denial of access to MAP by Brazil in the period 1 January 2016-31 December 2018 on the basis that the case concerned was a transfer pricing case.
+One peer noted that Brazil's updated MAP profile showed that Brazil has worked to seek improvement in giving access to MAP in transfer pricing cases.
+The peer appreciated this effort and noted that this would certainly contribute to increase the number of transfer pricing MAP cases solved.